A generalization of Zakalyukin's lemma, and symmetries of surface singularities: Pointwise properness for continuous maps

 \begin{proof} The case that $X:=U(\subset \R^n)$ is discussed in \cite{KRSUY}.
-We need a few modification to prove this assertion: Since $X$ is a locally compact Hausdorff space, we can take a relatively compact neighborhood $W$ of $p$ such that $\overline{W}$ is contained in $U$.
+We need a few modification to prove this assertion: Since $X$ is locally connected, $V_r$ is an open neighborhood of $p$.
+Moreover, since $X$ is a locally compact Hausdorff space, we can take a relatively compact neighborhood $W$ of $p$ such that $\overline{W}$ is contained in $U$.
 Since $f^{-1}(P)$ is a finite point set, we may assume that